 (a) City officers and department directors.

 The mayor may remove or suspend any city officer or department director appointed by the mayor, subject to any existing employment contract, as provided in this section.
 The mayor shall deliver a written statement to the city officer or department director as further specified in this section and shall forthwith report such action and the reasons therefor to the municipal council.
 The written statement shall set forth in precise detail the specific reasons for the removal or suspension.
-The written statement shall be delivered in hand or by certified mail, postage prepaid, to the last known address of the city officer or department director or by electronic mail.
+The written statement shall be delivered in hand or by certified mail, postage prepaid, to the last known address of the city officer or department director or by electronic mail to such city officer or department director.
 The city officer or department director may make a written reply by filing a reply statement with the city clerk not more than 10 business days after the date the statement of the mayor has been delivered; provided, however, that the reply shall have no effect upon the removal or suspension unless the mayor shall so determine.
 The decision of the mayor in suspending or removing a city officer or a department director shall be final and all authority and responsibility for such suspension or removal shall be vested solely in the mayor.
+Nothing in this subsection shall be construed to prevent any other review as may be provided by law.